 Skip to contents

-When finding wrong or unexpected values in an exported table, it can be useful to temporarily correct them by hard-coding a value.
+When finding wrong or unexpected values in an exported dataset, it can be useful to temporarily correct them by hard-coding a value.
 However, this manual correction should be undone as soon as the central database is updated with the correction.

-• manual_correction() applies a correction in a specific table column location and throws an error if the correction is already in place.
+• manual_correction() applies a correction in a specific dataset column location and throws an error if the correction is already in place.
 This check applies only once per R session so you can source your script without errors.

 • reset_manual_correction() resets all checks.
 For instance, it is called by read_trialmaster().